Into the Interior: A History of the Georgia Railroad and Banking Company

 In 1833 the world's longest railroad was completed linking Charleston to Hamburg, South Carolina, just across the Savannah River from Augusta.
 In 1833, responding to the perceived economic threat, the Georgia Legislature approved a bill incorporating the Georgia Railroad Company.
 This new company was tasked with building a route from Augusta west into the interior of the state by construction of a railroad.
 The company charter was accepted in 1834 and amended in 1835 to grant bank privileges.
 The new company name was the Georgia Railroad and Banking Company.

-Into the Interior: A History of the Georgia Railroad and Banking Company is located in the observation gallery of the Knox Foundation Center for the Preservation and Study of the Central Savannah River Area and features artifacts and images from both the railroad and the banking operations of the most important company of Augusta and Georgia.
+This exhibit features artifacts and images from both the railroad and the banking operations of the most important company of Augusta and Georgia.
 Among the many artifacts chronicling the company's 153-year history are a locomotive bell, railroad maps, stock books and the mail contract with the Confederate government.